Shujun-He/Riiid-Answer-Correctness-Prediction-20th-solution/README.md

 ## Architecture

 I use the transformer encoder only SERT (SIngle-directional Encoder Representation from Transformers), to make predictions just one linear layer after the last encoder layer.
-This is probably a mistake

 ## Embeddings